Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Jude 1:24-25: "Now to Him who is able to keep you from falling and to present you before His glorious presence without fault and with great joy - to the only God our Savior be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen."

-Rev. 21:1-4: “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
-I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
-Also I heard a loud voice from the throne saying, ‘Now the dwelling of God is with men, and He will live with them.
-They will be His people, and God Himself will be with them and be their God.
-He will wipe every tear from their eyes.
-There will be no more death, mourning, crying or pain, for the old order of things has passed away.”
+Rev. 21:1-4 (KJV): “And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.
+And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
+And I heard a great voice out of heaven saying, ‘Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their God.'
+And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”

 Rev. 22:7,20-21: “Behold, I am coming soon!
 Blessed is he who keeps the words of the prophecy of this book… He who testifies to these things says, 'Yes, I am coming soon.'
 Amen.
 Come, Lord Jesus.
 The grace of the Lord Jesus be with God’s people.
 Amen”